djrondon/ui-javascript/README.md

       return element;
     }

+    // Good.

+    // make() returns a new element
+    // based on the passed in tag name
+    //
+    // @param {String} tag
+    // @return {Element} element
+    function make(tag) {

+      // ...stuff...

+      return element;
+    }
     ```

   - [17.2](#17.2) <a name='17.2'></a> Use `//` for single line comments.
 Place single line comments on a newline above the subject of the comment.
-Put an empty line before the comment unless it's on the first line of a block.
+Put an empty line before the comment.

     ```javascript
-    // bad
+    // Bad.
-    const active = true;  // is current tab
+    const active = true;  // Is current tab.

-    // good
+    // Good.

-    // is current tab
+    // Is current tab.
     const active = true;

-    // bad
+    // Bad.
     function getType() {
       console.log('fetching type...');
-      // set the default type to 'no type' const type = this._type || 'no type';
+      // Set the default type to 'no type'. const type = this._type || 'no type';

       return type;
     }

-    // good
+    // Good.
     function getType() {
       console.log('fetching type...');

-      // set the default type to 'no type' const type = this._type || 'no type';
+      // Set the default type to 'no type'. const type = this._type || 'no type';

       return type;
     }

-    // also good
+    // Also good.
     function getType() {

-      // set the default type to 'no type' const type = this._type || 'no type';
+      // Set the default type to 'no type'. const type = this._type || 'no type';

       return type;
     }
     ```

   - [17.3](#17.3) <a name='17.3'></a> Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you're pointing out a problem that needs to be revisited, or if you're suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
-The actions are `FIXME -- need to figure this out` or `TODO -- need to implement`.
+The actions are `FIXME: need to figure this out.` or `TODO: need to implement.`.

   - [17.4](#17.4) <a name='17.4'></a> Use `// FIXME:` to annotate problems.